typicalname500/Discord-bot-that-utilizes-fifteen.ai/README.md

 [To be done] Again if its ok to do so I may look into using some things from https://www.microsoft.com/en-us/ai/ai-lab

 # For the love of God, don't missuse this in a stupid way.
 Please.
+This means following the [Terms of service](http://fifteen.ai)